Designer-Gas-Club-Gaming/DGCBible/index.md

   Any game exploits should be reported to developers if found.
 This includes any billing system if players are attempting to disguise their identity.

 - **Information that you hear through walls is not allowed to be used in roleplay.**
   (This is a game mechanics issue.)
 You may only use information if your character is in the same room or hall as those other characters.
+You may use informtion you hear around a corner outdoors.

 - **Communication is required before any gun fight or attack.**
   This includes phone messages/instapic/Birdy with an apparent meaning or outright threat.
 This must be properly communicated/understood by the opposing players and not just sent out moments before an attack.